niemasd/VID1-Preservation/README.md

 3. For *The Lord of the Rings: The Return of the King* and *The Lord of the Rings: The Third Age*, use [`extract_sc.py`](extract_sc.py) to extract all audio from the `.scg` files, and manually match them to their corresponding `.vid` files
     * Some audio will be extracted with the same name as the corresponding `.vid` file (just with the `.flac` extension)
     * However, some are ambiguously named and are longer than their corresponding `.vid` file and need to be trimmed (e.g. using `ffmpeg`)
-        * E.g. a cutscene that begins with an FMV in a `.vid` file but that transitions to in-engine rendering will have audio that spans the whole cutscene (not just the `.vid` portion)
     * This matching takes a lot of manual investigative work
 4. Use [MKVToolNix](https://mkvtoolnix.download/) to remux the video and audio streams of each `.vid` file into an MKV file
     * Not strictly necessary, but when remuxing with MKVToolNix, I also set the correct language for each video and audio stream